How To Make Sandwich Bread Without Eggs, Milk, or Butter

 Here is a close up of this Vegan Bread!
 Homemade, Fresh Milled, Soft, & Delicious!
 This shows you how you can also make Sandwich bread without eggs, milk, or butter in a pinch!

-How To Make Vegan Sandwich Bread
+How To Make Fresh Milled Flour Vegan Sandwich Bread

 So, in excluding eggs, milk, and butter, doesn’t that mean that this bread recipe is Vegan?
 Well, yes this recipe does qualify as a vegan recipe.
 My family is not vegan, but this is a great recipe if you are or are looking to start!